autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

    *We are keeping a version of the data we used available indefinitely, for the purposes of replication (see below).
 Since these data are available via an API and have been used in other research (e.g., [here](https://www.aminer.org/influencelocality)), we assume that they will be available online outside of our activity.
 So, the possibility for use for replication purposes outweighs the costs of keeping them available to others (even if our activities may have increased the accessibility of these data).
 However, we are open to considering deleting our version the data.
 Please email us if you think these data should be deleted: team-influencers@googlegroups.com.*

-**BOOKMARK WAYS TO LIMIT ACCESS TO DATA -- PPL REQUESTING ACCESS; CAN ALSO HAVE WAY FOR PPL TO REQUEST DELETION (ALTHOUGH MIGHT NOT BE ABLE TO ACCESS FROM CHINA)**

 ## C. Analysis
  - [x] **C.1 Missing perspectives**: Have we sought to address blindspots in the analysis through engagement with relevant stakeholders (e.g., checking assumptions and discussing implications with affected communities and subject matter experts)?

     *We have discussed our research with subject matter experts at the University of California, Berkeley I School.
 We do not have connections to Sina Weibo users and were not able to speak with affected communities, which is a major blindspot in our research.
 We do not -- for example -- understand their perspective on our definition of fairness and any harms associated with the way we conducted our research.*

  - [X] **C.2 Dataset bias**: Have we examined the data for possible sources of bias and taken steps to mitigate or address these biases (e.g., stereotype perpetuation, confirmation bias, imbalanced classes, or omitted confounding variables)?

     *The balance of our demographic variable of interest (gender) is approximately 50/50 male/female, which seems like a reasonably unbiased distribution.
 However, it is biased in the sense that other genders are not measured.*

  - [X] **C.3 Honest representation**: Are our visualizations, summary statistics, and reports designed to honestly represent the underlying data?

     _We have designed these honestly to the best of our ability.
 We also conducted user testing on our visualizations to understand how people might interpret our visuals.
 The process and outcome for these tests can be found **HERE -- LINK**.
 However, this does not mean that all of our research output is well represented.
 If you think that we can improve, email us at team-influencers@googlegroups.com._

  - [X] **C.4 Privacy in analysis**: Have we ensured that data with PII are not used or displayed unless necessary for the analysis?

-    _We are not using variables that might be considered PII (see limit PII exposure section above)._
+    _We are not using variables that might be considered PII in our main analyses.
+However, we are re-releasing the raw data, which contain user IDs.
+We have decided to release this version of the data for the purpose of full replication, however are considering releasing a new version of the data at a later date with the raw user IDs masked (but in a way that maintains the underlying structure of the data).
+See limit PII exposure section above for further discussion of PII in this project._

  - [X] **C.5 Auditability**: Is the process of generating the analysis well documented and reproducible if we discover issues in the future?

    _We are making our source data and code base available via a Github repository.
 Our first task in this project was to improve the readability and doucmentation of the code we are building from (available **HERE**; a prior version of the code is available [here](https://github.com/geopanag/IMINFECTOR))._